Soccer-Focused Haaland remains tight-lipped about City ahead of Norway duty | Sports-Games

 Soccer-Focused Haaland remains tight-lipped about City ahead of Norway duty

-Striker Erling Haaland smiled broadly but remained tight-lipped about his move from Borussia Dortmund to Manchester City as he joined up with the Norway squad for their four upcoming Nations League matches.
-The 21-year-old, who scored 22 goals in 24 Bundesliga games this season and is expected to become a City player on July 1, entered Monday's news conference in Oslo rubbing his hands, but he had little enthusiasm for discussing his club situation.
+City chairman Khaldoon Al Mubarak did not mince his words, however, saying the Premier League champions had invested in the "best number nine in the world at the right age.
+"Haaland, from his early days in Norway and then moving on to Dortmund, has been on our radar for at least four or five years," he said in an interview https://www.mancity.com/citytv/mens/khaldoon-al-mubarak-chairman-interview-part-one-63789511 on City's website.

-Striker Erling Haaland smiled broadly but remained tight-lipped about his move from Borussia Dortmund to Manchester City as he joined up with the Norway squad for their four upcoming Nations League matches.
+Norway striker Erling Haaland smiled broadly but remained tight-lipped about his move from Borussia Dortmund to Manchester City as he joined up with the national squad for their four Nations League matches next month.
+The 21-year-old, who scored 22 goals in 24 Bundesliga games in the past season will become a City player on July 1, entered Monday's news conference in Oslo rubbing his hands, but he had little enthusiasm for discussing his club situation.

 Haaland explained that he overcame the pressure of months of speculation about his club future by concentrating on what he could control.
 "If I can boast a little, if there's something I'm very good at it's focusing, focusing on football and not on things I shouldn't focus on, shutting out everything," he said.